-&lt;sup>151 Item #54: Student tutorial and help pages- Available all of the time.
+169 Item #54: Student tutorial and help pages- Available all of the time.

-Support for the Distance Education program on campus includes several resources available to students:
+Support for the distance education program on campus includes several resources available to students:

-- The campus provides over 300 open access computers for students to access their DE courses. - The District has added several front end servers as the load has increased.
-This has helped ensure that the DE environment is sized appropriately for the amount of users connected to the DE environment. - 140 open access computers in the Open Access Computer Lab, 1st floor of Library and Learning Resources - 46 open access computers, 2nd floor of Library and Learning Resources - 40 open access computers, 3rd floor of Library and Learning Resources - 40 open access computers, 1st floor of Fountain Hall - 36 in the Language Lab, 3rd floor Library and Learning Resources used for occasional overflow - 12 open access computers, 2nd floor of Physical Science - Library Computer Lab: 52 hours a week during regular semester; 8 am 8 pm M-Th and 8 am 12pm F - The campus provides a student wireless network that allows students with wireless devices the ability to access the DE environment from nearly anywhere on campus. - Students have the ability to print from their personal devices to campus printers
+- The campus provides over 300 open access computers for students to access their distance education courses. - The District has added several front end servers as the load has increased.
+This has helped ensure that the distance education environment is sized appropriately for the amount of users connected to the distance education environment.171 - 140 open access computers in the open access computer lab, 1st floor of Library and Learning Resources building - 46 open access computers, 2nd floor of Library and Learning Resources - 40 open access computers, 3rd floor of Library and Learning Resources - 40 open access computers, 1st floor of Fountain Hall - 36 in the Language Lab, 3rd floor Library and Learning Resources used for occasional overflow - 12 open access computers, 2nd floor of Physical Science - Library Computer Lab: 52 hours a week during regular semester; 8 am 8 pm M-Th and 8 am 12pm F - The campus provides a student wireless network that allows students with wireless devices the ability to access the DE environment from nearly anywhere on campus. - Students have the ability to print from their personal devices to campus printers